New Regent Street: Development

 In 1929, businessman and chairman of The Press, George Gould, proposed a variety of measures to relieve traffic congestion in Colombo Street and Cathedral Square, including a new bridge over the Avon River connecting Oxford Terrace with Durham Street south, and a new diagonal street from the Armagh Street / Manchester Street intersection to Gloucester Street near its intersection with Colombo Street.
 The latter proposal would have required the demolition of the Colosseum.
 Gould suggested this diagonal street be called Little High Street, in reference to the diagonal High Street further south in the central city.
 Only two weeks after Gould's proposal, a group of businessman led by Arthur Francis Stacey put a proposal for a new street with a Spanish theme to Christchurch City Council's town planning committee.
 The group had secured options on the Colosseum and on those two properties that separated the Colosseum from access onto Armagh Street.
 The plans had been drawn by Francis Willis, who had previously been employed by Christchurch City Council as their architect, but who had since 1924 been self-employed.
-Stacey and his business partners had formed a company called Regent Street Limited in 1929; other company directors were David Manson, Alexander Hamilton Forbes, and John Joseph Dougall.
+Stacey and his business partners had formed a company called Regent Street Limited in 1929; other company directors were David Manson, Alexander Hamilton Forbes (brother of Prime Minister George Forbes), and John Joseph Dougall.
 By February 1930, the project had been approved in principle by Christchurch City Council.
 The concept of a number of small shops all built as a comprehensive development was advanced for its time, and can be regarded as the forerunner of modern shopping malls.